wyu6609/movies-api/README.md

 # movies-api
-* A simple movie API service with SpringBoot and MongoDB
+* A simple API with SpringBoot and MongoDB
 * Clone repo locally, maven clean and run

 ## Local Hosting Endpoints